About Us

 How we obtain personal data from you

-We may obtain and process personal data from you via our website, from you directly by telephone, face to face, or e mail or written correspondence such as a claim form.
-Occasionally we may obtain your personal data from your employer, third party organisations or individuals with whom you have agreed to share your information.
+We may obtain and process personal data from you via our website, from you directly by telephone, face to face, or email or written correspondence such as a claim form.
+Occasionally, we may obtain your personal data from your employer, third-party organisations or individuals with whom you have agreed to share your information.
 We may also receive it from insurers, other insurance intermediaries, firms handling claims and finance providers.

-If you object to the collection, sharing and use of your personal data we may be unable to provide you with our products and services.
+If you object to the collection, sharing and use of your personal data, we may be unable to provide you with our products and services.
 For the purposes of meeting the Data Protection Act 2018 territorial scope requirements, the United Kingdom is identified as the named territory where the processing of personal data takes place.

 The personal data that we collect and hold